-Two, this guy is a narcissistic piece of shit while being an absolute zero of a human being.
+And second, this guy is a narcissistic piece of shit while being an absolute zero of a human being.
 It’s funny when people have extreme confidence in their abilities when everyone can easily see that they suck at everything that they do.
 This also provides foreshadowing for everything to come once we realize it and we’re in on the joke.
-This is how the show gets its hooks in you from Episode 1.
+This is how the show gets its hooks in you from episode 1.

 I don’t think that they engineered a happy ending for him.
 I think he discovered a new delusion; that even though this show undressed him and showed the world the absurdity and failure of his existence — and how much of an abusive nothing he is — that he’s a star now.

 The filmmakers aren’t celebrating that.
 You can see it in the director’s face when he’s talking to Paul in the finale after the screening.
 He absolutely knows that they fucked Paul over.
 There is guilt all over his face and he doesn’t want to be there.
 He’s dying inside because normal human beings, in that situation, would feel very betrayed and angry.
 That’s what the director is anticipating.
 A screaming match.